apostrophecms-legacy/apostrophe-rich-text-merge-tags/README.md

 With this module, you can create "merge tags" in [ApostropheCMS](https://apostrophecms.org).

-Merge tags are bits of text that you can reuse and reference in any rich text editor configured for them.
-Add a merge tag and its text value here, then look for the puzzle piece icon in the toolbar of your rich text editor to place the merge tag.
-If you later edit the text value here, the change will take effect **everywhere the merge tag has been placed.**
+Merge tags are bits of text that you can reuse and reference in any rich text editor widget that includes `Mergetag` in its toolbar.
+Add a merge tag and its text value, then look for the puzzle piece icon in the toolbar of your rich text editor to place the merge tag.
+If you later edit the text value, the change will take effect **everywhere the merge tag has been placed.**

 For example...